RSS

 Read

-Do This Before Selling a Condo in London Ontario
+Do This Before Listing a Condo For Sale in London Ontario

-When considering selling a condo in London, Ontario, besides the price and the Realtor you select to represent you, get in touch with your condo corporation before listing it on the MLS.
+When considering selling a condo in London, Ontario, in addition to the price and the Realtor you select to represent you, contact your condo corporation before listing it on the MLS.

 99% of the time, when you and the buyer agree on the price, there will be a conditional clause that states that the buyer’s lawyer will have 7-10 days to review the status certificate provided by the condo management company.

-The buyer’s lawyer is looking at the financial status of the corporation, to see if there are any unpaid condo fees or assessments from you if there are any infractions, such as a screen missing, an unauthorized addition such as a deck, satellite dish etc.
+The buyer’s lawyer is reviewing the corporation's financial status to determine whether there are any unpaid condo fees or assessments from you, and whether there are any infractions, such as a missing screen or an unauthorized addition, such as a deck, satellite dish, etc.

 What is a status certificate?